Marijuana Mold! What is it and 3 steps to avoid it - The Ultimate Guide!

-Nothing causes a grow operation to go sour faster than marijuana mold.
+Nothing causes a grow operation to go sour faster than moldy cannabis.
 If you notice mold on marijuana plants, you have to take action fast.
-You need to resolve the issue and learn how to prevent it from ever happening again.
+You need to resolve the issue and learn the best way for of preventing it from ever happening again.
 We’re here to help!

 There are two main types of mold on marijuana that you’re most likely to notice on your plants:

 - White Powdery Mildew (also known as White Fuzzy Mold)